andrew-vant/romtool/README.md

 If a map is found, the `map` field will show where it is.
 This is useful if you want to see how maps work, or to create your own.

-For now, romtool ships with maps for only a few games.
-You can look in the parent of the `map` directory to see which games.

 ### Dumping ROM data